 Q: For those unfamiliar with the work you specialise in, could you describe to us some of the main tasks you performed as ACMI’s Assistant Registrar – Touring?

 A: As assistant to the Touring Manager and Registrar, I helped to coordinate the shipment and logistics of loans for display in international and Australian venues, as a part of ACMI’s touring exhibition program.
-So, essentially, I was an art courier travelling with major consignments throughout Europe, Asia and Scandinavia.
-Our aim was to monitor loaned objects during the installation of ACMI’s major touring shows, such as DreamWorks animation: The exhibition, which has been shown at the National Museum of New Zealand, Te Papa Wellington, the Museum of Applied Arts and Sciences, Sydney and the National Museum of Scotland, Edinburgh.
+Our aim was to monitor loaned objects during the installation of ACMI’s major touring shows, such as DreamWorks animation: The exhibition, which has been shown at the Museum of New Zealand, Te Papa Tongarewa, Wellington, and ArtScience Museum, Singapore.
 I also provided specialist advice on the handling, packing, installation and storage of artworks travelling to venues hosting ACMI’s travelling exhibitions.

 Q: What are the most important skills required to work in Registration?

 A: You have to be able to think clearly and remain calm under pressure.
 It’s good to be flexible in your approach and adapt to the changing responsibilities of the role itself – when you work in Registration, you can often work across multiple teams where roles are divided.
 It’s also important to have great attention to detail, particularly when checking records.

 Q: What do you enjoy most about working in the arts?